computergenious/CPSC-449/README.md

 # CPSC-449

-to compile in command line:\n
+to compile in command line:
   ghc main.hs

-to run in command line:\n
+to run in command line:
   path/main path/fileInputName path/fileOutputName